-- Social media marketing: An active presence in social media platforms like Facebook, Twitter and Google+ helps add a human element to your business.
-People love interactions and the ease of access to their brands and services that is made possible by social media.
-Ensure that the content you share in such platforms adheres to the formats that are best suited for each.
+Social media marketing: An active presence on platforms like Facebook, Twitter, and Instagram helps add a human element to your business.
+People love interactions and the ease of access to their brands and services made possible by social media.
+Ensure that the content you share on such platforms adheres to the formats that are best suited for each.

 Handling negative reviews is one half of the coin, the other has to do with religiously collecting positive reviews from your existing patients.
 Practice management software allows you to collect reviews from your clients in a manner that is convenient to both the practice and the patient.
 Use the law of averages to work in your favor.
 A higher count of reviews reflects positively on the professionalism of your practice and encourages new patients to choose you over your competitors.

-- Utilize google business: Inarguably, Google is playing a major role in how users find products and services near them or for any given area.
+Utilize Google Business: Inarguably, Google is playing a major role in how users find products and services near them or for any given area.
 With an active google business account, patients don’t have to spend time browsing through search listings to find your website and get your location and contact.
-Google business provides a section on the right-hand side of the results page that lists key information like contact, working hours, map-location, patient reviews, and testimonials.
+Google Business provides a section on the right-hand side of the results page that lists key information like contact, working hours, map location, patient reviews, and testimonials.
 This way, patients spend less time finding your practice.
-If a new patient feels that your practice can meet their needs, then they are highly likely to contact your practice, rather than scroll down to the next listing on the search results page.
+If new patients feel your practice can meet their needs, they are highly likely to contact your practice, rather than scroll down to the next listing on the search results page.

-Studies indicate that the cost of bringing in new customers is 5 times higher than the cost of maintaining existing ones.
-Additionally, it’s 3 times more likely to bring in an existing client than a new customer.
+Studies indicate that the cost of bringing in new customers is five times higher than the cost of maintaining existing ones.
+Additionally, it’s three times more likely to bring in an existing client than a new customer.

 A delighted customer: